BSc (Hons) Computing (Blended Learning)

-- Distance Learning (DL): modules with shared activities.
-These modules require a certain level of interaction among tutors and learners in the form of shared activities including online timed assessments and forum discussions.
-15 hours are allocated to each module, with a further 5 hours for individual online feedback.
-As with Self-Study, the module is self-structured, complemented by additional resources provided by tutors.
+- Guided Learning (GL): the guided learning mode of study requires a certain level of interaction between tutors and the learners in the form of shared activities (online time assessment, forum discussions etc.).
+These activities require approximately 15 hours per module in order to complete them, with another 5 hours for individual feedback online.
+The module comes in a self-structured format and is complemented by additional resources provided by the tutors.

 - Tutor-Based (TB): modules with close guidance from tutors and lecturers.
 These modules are designed around 20 hours of lectures and tutorials, complemented by study material in Moodle.
 Typically, sessions are scheduled by the module tutors, and learners and tutors engage in guided learning in seminar format to prepare for final assessment.